supertech1234/Transcribe/README.md

 ## Support

-For support, please contact open an issue.
+For support, please open an issue.